 Next, let’s watch a video of a vulture eating and listen to the sounds they make.

-Activity 4: Let’s get some letter and writing practice with this printable.
+Activity 4: V is for vulture.
+Let’s get some letter and writing practice with this printable.
 Color the picture and practice identifying the letter V and the sound it makes.
 Little ones can trace the letters with their fingers.
 If you have movable letters or rock letters, use those to spell out the word vulture.
 If your child is ready for copy work, have them trace the words and then copy them.

 Today, we’re going to learn about a small but mighty bird—the hummingbird!
 The Americas is the only natural habitat of the hummingbird.
 They can be found as far south as Chile and as far north as Alaska, but South America is the home of the majority of hummingbirds.
 Most hummingbirds thrive in forested and wooded areas where there are plenty of flowers, as well as grasslands and meadows.
 There are several species that live pretty comfortably in other environments, however, such as large cities, warm and cool areas, desert environments, as well as areas that have snowfalls.
 (Source) Check out this video of hummingbirds to see them fly, feed their young, suck the nectar from flowers, and many of their other natural behaviors.
 Do you see hummingbirds near your home?